project-illium/illium-documentation/docs/developers/lurk.md

 Evaluates to: `function`

-To call a function you need to create a `list` (more on lists later) where the first element in the list is a function and the remaining elements are the function parameters.
+To call a function you need to create a `list` (more on lists later) where the first element in the list is a function and the remaining elements are the function arguments.

 ```lisp
 ((lambda (x) (+ x 1)) 5)